Sv443/VoucherGen/README.md

 ### Usage
 To use the generator tool, visit this page: https://vouchers.sv443.me/
-No installation or server are required and all data stays on your computer.
+No installation is required and all data stays on your computer.

 <br>